StevenBlack/intl/readme.md

 fields in an open table.

-Issue SET NOCPTRANS TO without a set of fields to return to the default translation (established by the CODEPAGE= configuration item) for all character and memo fields in a table.
+Issue SET NOCPTRANS TO without a set of fields to return to the default translation (established by the CODEPAGE = configuration item) for all character and memo fields in a table.
 Use SET("NOCPTRANS") to return the fields specified in the last SET NOCPTRANS command you issued.
 Use the CHR( ) function to ensure that individual characters don't get